zjkmxy/ndnd/README.md

 A full configuration example can be found in [fw/yanfd.sample.yml](fw/yanfd.sample.yml).
 Note that the default configuration may require root privileges to bind to multicast interfaces.

-Once started, you can use the [Forwarder Control](tools/nfdc/README.md) tool to manage faces and routes.
+Once started, you can use the [forwarder control](tools/nfdc/README.md) tool to manage faces and routes.

 ## 📡 Distance Vector Router